andrew/ultimate-awesome/README.md

 - [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-seo-tools](https://github.com/serpapi/awesome-seo-tools) - Curated list of awesome SEO tools.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [Awesome-of-Long-Tailed-Recognition](https://github.com/zzw-zwzhang/Awesome-of-Long-Tailed-Recognition) - A curated list of long-tailed recognition resources.
 - [awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt) - Selected ChatGPT demos, tools, articles, and more ✨.